mitmedialab/FutureLaw/README.md

 In the first sessions of the class, students will be presented with a selection of topics from which to choose for their project, or to propose their own, and provide an “Idea Pitch”.
 Students will form multidisciplinary teams around these topics and will thereafter begin receiving guidance from project mentors and course instructors, including meetings among individuals and groups outside of scheduled class time.
 Students will spend the rest of the class meeting with their group members and interacting with course staff and outside advisors to complete the group project (see deliverables below).
 Team coaching from the instructors, outside of regular class meeting times, is integral to the pedagogical design of the course.

-### Expected Student Deliverables
+### Expected Student Deliverables:

 Students pick one of three project options, all looking more deeply at one of the key subjects or a compelling opportunity:

-**1. Write a ​Venture Plan​ or ​Strategic Analysis​** for an entrepreneurial or intrapreneurial venture commercializing a compelling emerging technology opportunity; or
+**1. Write a Venture Plan or Strategic Analysis** for an entrepreneurial or intrapreneurial venture commercializing a compelling emerging technology opportunity; or

-**2. Build a P​rototype Demonstration​** of a compelling emergent legal technology or future contract or service enabler; or
+**2. Build a Prototype Demonstration** of a compelling emergent legal technology or future contract or service enabler; or

-**3. Craft an ​Innovation Roadmap​** identifying big picture of technology and industry trends and analyzing the dominant drivers and inhibitors of innovation and legal transformation.
+**3. Craft an Innovation Roadmap** identifying big picture of technology and industry trends and analyzing the dominant drivers and inhibitors of innovation and legal transformation.

 We encourage students to work in teams of their choosing on either one joint project or with different team members tackling each of the three levels of analysis.
 We expect serious participation including regular updates, either as presentations or in prose, all adding towards the project which has practical relevance beyond class.